PHOENIX – 52 Marathons in 52 Weeks – MEDAL & CERTIFICATE

 And how do I get one when I’ve done the running bit?

-All you need to do is order your medal on our event entry system
+All you need to do is order your medal and personalised certificate on our event entry system

 You can do this in advance if you know your 52nd marathon in 52 weeks is coming up so that we can give it to you in time for that event, or just wait till you’ve done the 52.